Have more questions about ATSI Structural Integration, Thai Structural Bodywork, and our other offerings?

 How long is a Structural Integration session?

-Our bodywork sessions are usually 75 minutes long.
+Our bodywork sessions are usually 75 or 90 minutes long.
 We find that giving you a little extra time for each session (compared to a customary 60 minute appointment) can greatly increase the rate of progress we are able to make toward your goals.
-We also offer 90 minute sessions as an option.
+We also offer 2-hour split sessions (60 minutes of Structural Integration followed immediately by 55 minutes of Movement Integration, Pilates, or Yoga) as an option for highly motivated, movement-oriented clients seeking to take their bodywork series to the next level.

 Do I need to bring anything to a Movement session?